vidma/aac-speech-android/README.md

 (note the tablets I tested the app with did not support Gesture Search -- you will get some more poor homemade search capabilities)
 * Run the app; then go to application's Menu->Preferences and click on 'Install pictograms'.

 to use French or English you have to set your phone/tablet language to you wish to use (go to your phone Settings).
 English support is very experimental.

+you will also need text to speech engine to be installed (go to Settings->Install voice data etc).

+For much higher quality voices you may get the SVOX voices from android market ( https://market.android.com/details?id=com.svox.classic ) for around 3 EUR (include free full features 2 week trial).
+Note: I'm not affiliated with them, just used and liked their quality.

 LICENSE
 -------